PayPal Holdings Inc (PYPL)'s Winning Formula: Financial Metrics

 Profitability Rank Breakdown

-The Profitability Rank of PayPal Holdings Inc is exceptional, with an increasing Operating Margin over the past five years.
-The company's Piotroski F-Score and Predictability Rank of 5 stars further confirm its strong financial performance and reliability.
+The Profitability Rank shows PayPal Holdings Inc's impressive standing among its peers in generating profit.
+The company's Operating Margin has increased over the past five years, with a current figure of 16.61%.
+The Piotroski F-Score confirms PayPal Holdings Inc's solid financial situation, and its strong Predictability Rank of 5.0 stars out of five underscores its consistent operational performance.

 Growth Rank Breakdown

+Ranked highly in Growth, PayPal Holdings Inc demonstrates a strong commitment to expanding its business.
+The company's 3-Year Revenue Growth Rate is 14.2%, which outperforms better than 66.94% of companies in the Credit Services industry.
+Moreover, PayPal Holdings Inc has seen a robust increase in its EBITDA over the past few years, highlighting its continued capability to drive growth.

 Considering PayPal Holdings Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors seeking companies with similar robust financial indicators can explore more options using the GF Score Screen provided by GuruFocus.
+Investors seeking to capitalize on such robust financial health and market position should consider the insights provided by the GF Score.
+For more investment opportunities, GuruFocus Premium members can explore companies with strong GF Scores using the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.